suffolklibraries/lgc/content/collections/events/newmarket-objects-and-stories-26-03.md

         type: text
         text: 'The library has double doors for those that have accessibility needs' -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'There is carparking one to two minute walk from the venue.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'There are also bus routes that are one to two minute walk from the venue.'
-  -
     type: heading
     attrs:
       level: 2